MichaelDimmitt/tchain2.0/README.md

 ## tchain2.0
 Now knowing bash ... lets try this again 🙂.
 Terminal chaining.

-Plan for getting it done ...
+## Plan for getting it done ...
-When you up arrow to the thing you want user will put the function at the beginning.
+When User "up arrow"s in terminal to the thing they want in terminal history,

+User will put the tchain function at the beginning of the command they are seeing.

-<br/>The command that you were on that is now after the function tchain will now be passed into the function.
+The command that you were on that is now after the function tchain and is passed into the tchain function as parameters.

-<br/>Additionally `~NUM`, or just `~` can be passed in to chain commands previous to that command in history.
+Additionally `~NUM`, or just `~` can be passed in to chain commands previous to that command in history.

-<br/>The function sanitizes the command of `;` and `~` without harming commands that actually need those characters.
+The function sanitizes the command of `;` and `~` without harming commands that actually need those characters.

-<br/>If multiple commands are found they will all be listed with the line numbers and prompt which line to do the chaining.
+If multiple commands are found they will all be listed with the line numbers and prompt which line to do the chaining.

 Finally, upon success ... the command in oneline fashion is echoed to the user as a built string.

+## Payoff
 User can now assign that one-liner to an alias a function or just paste it below for the desired result. 🙂

-Example Function Calls:
+## Example Function Calls:
 ```bash
 # Call tchain without tilda ... for command plus previous command chained.
 tchain git pull